yakiimoninja/eve/README.md

  If succesfully executed this will create a `playlist_name output.txt` file in the same directory as the script.

- This `playlist_name output.txt` file will contain all titles and links to each entry of the playlist.
+ This `playlist_name output.txt` file will contain all titles and links for each entry of the playlist.